 Why You Need a Project Closure Template

-There are many aspects to closing a project, a procedural checklist to follow before you more on to the next assignment.
-That includes such things as reviewing the lessons you’ve learned during the course of the project.
+Ideally, you should follow a procedural checklist to close your project before you move on to the next assignment.
+That includes reviewing the lessons you’ve learned during the course of the project.
 What things would you do differently?
 What methods proved successful?

 Ending one project usually dovetails into the start of another, so one more responsibility to close the finished project is to get transition support to help facilitate the changeover.
-Then you can release resources, archive documentation and, last but not least, celebrate the success of the party.
+Then you can release resources, archive documentation and, last but not least, celebrate the success of the project.
 This final point is not to be taken lightly.
 The team worked hard, by rewarding them you build loyalty and help retain the best workers for future projects.

 How to Use a Project Closure Template